zerofo/sys-con/doc/Troubleshooting.md

 This means, if you see that your controller works partially (stick/joystick works) but the buttons are not mapped correctly, you need to update the button mapping yourself.
 See the [README](https://github.com/o0Zz/sys-con?tab=readme-ov-file#configure-a-controller) for more details.

-## My controller right sticks axis are reversed.
-(X and Y are reversed)
+## My controller right sticks axis are reversed (Or don't works at all)
 If your right joystick doesn't behave as it should (for example, you press up and it goes right) - Or don't works at all.
 This means you need to map your joystick as well.
 See the [README](https://github.com/o0Zz/sys-con?tab=readme-ov-file#configure-a-controller)